TarasSh15/DevOps_online_Ivano-Frankivsk_2022Q1Q2/m2/task2.1/README.md

 ## Part 2 VirtualBox

-Instaled the latest stable version of VirtualBox and downloaded the latest stable version of Ubuntu Desktop 20.04.3.
+Installed the latest stable version of VirtualBox and downloaded the latest stable version of Ubuntu Desktop 20.04.3.
 Created VM1 and install Ubuntu

 <img src="./images/first.jpeg" width="600">